La Veneno: Career

-In 1991 she left Marbella for Spain's capital city, Madrid, where she worked as a hospital chef.
-That same year she appeared on the television dating show Vivan los novios, which she won.
+In 1991, she left Marbella for Madrid, where she worked as a hospital chef.
+The same year, she appeared on the television dating show Vivan los novios, which she won.
 The prize was a voyage to Bangkok alongside Charo, the partner she found on the show.
 There, in Thailand, she attended a kathoey show where she realized that she was transgender.
 Thus, in 1992, she started her process of transition.
 After being fired from her job at the hospital, she worked as a sex worker in the Parque del Oeste in Madrid to pay her bills.
 There she was discovered in April 1996 by reporter Faela Saiz, who interviewed her for a TV feature on prostitution for the late-night show Esta noche cruzamos el Mississippi on Telecinco.
 The interview, showcasing La Veneno's outrageous humour, was a hit.
 The show's host, Pepe Navarro, subsequently invited her to become a regular contributor.
-Her rise to fame was almost immediate, and she helped the programme reach viewing figures of almost eight million.
+Her rise to fame was almost immediate, and she helped the program reach viewing figures of almost eight million.
 The show ended in July 1997 after political conflicts surrounding the Alcàsser Girls crime and moved to Antena 3 under the name La sonrisa del pelícano.
-El Pelícano ended in December 1997 after three months of broadcasting after numerous rumours that a sex tape starring journalist and entrepreneur Pedro J. Ramírez would be aired on television.
+El Pelícano ended in December 1997 after three months of broadcasting after numerous rumors that a sex tape starring journalist and entrepreneur Pedro J. Ramírez would be aired on television.

 In 1996, La Veneno recorded two singles, "Veneno pa' tu piel" and "El rap de La Veneno", with the first one being gold-certified for selling over 50,000 copies, and her career as a vedette and a television personality took off.
-During the decade she toured Spain, performing in galas and making personal appearances at nightclubs and festivals.
+During the decade, she toured Spain, performing in galas and making personal appearances at nightclubs and festivals.
 She also modeled for designers like Pepe Rubio and Antonio Alvarado.
-When La sonrisa del pelícano ended, she spent a month doing TV work in Buenos Aires, before returning to Spain and participating in other programmes for Telemadrid and Antena 3, among other channels.
+When La sonrisa del pelícano ended, she spent a month doing TV work in Buenos Aires, before returning to Spain and participating in other programs for Telemadrid and Antena 3, among other channels.
 She also took part in two pornographic films, El secreto de La Veneno and La venganza de La Veneno.
 She also acted in six episodes of the series En plena forma, starring Alfredo Landa.